 - Organize local cleanups of beaches, parks and other areas where balloon debris is often found, and puncture each balloon before it is disposed of so it cannot escape again.

-- Spread the word to teachers, event planners and other individuals who may consider balloon releases about the threats these events pose and encourage them to embrace alternatives instead.
+- Spread the word to teachers, event planners and others who may consider balloon releases about the threats these events pose and encourage them to embrace alternatives instead.

-- Promote safer alternatives to balloon releases, such as blowing bubbles, trained dove releases, decorative sparklers or hot air balloons that can be monitored and controlled.
+- Promote safer alternatives, such as blowing bubbles, trained dove releases, rehabilitated wild bird releases, decorative sparklers or hot air balloons that can be monitored and controlled.

 While many people see balloons simply as pretty decorations with a wispy innocence when they rise into the sky, when those balloons come down they can injure or kill birds and other wildlife.
-By understanding the threats balloons pose to birds, every birder can take easy steps to minimize those threats and protect birds so they can rise into the sky themselves.
+By understanding the threats balloons pose, every birder can take easy steps to minimize those threats and protect birds so they can rise into the sky themselves.